Azure/azure-sdk-for-js/sdk/containerservice/arm-containerservice/README.md

 ## Azure ContainerServiceClient SDK for JavaScript

-This package contains an isomorphic SDK (runs both in Node.js and in browsers) for ContainerServiceClient.
+This package contains an isomorphic SDK (runs both in node.js and in browsers) for ContainerServiceClient.

 ### Currently supported environments

 - [LTS versions of Node.js](https://nodejs.org/about/releases/)
-- Latest versions of Safari, Chrome, Edge, and Firefox.
+- Latest versions of Safari, Chrome, Edge and Firefox.

 ### Prerequisites